Feds suing poultry producers over unfair worker practices | Business

 The US Justice Department is expected to file a lawsuit against some of the largest poultry producers in the country along with a proposed settlement seeking to end what it claims have been longstanding deceptive and abusive practices for workers.

-In its lawsuit, the Justice Department alleges the companies have been engaged in a multi-year conspiracy to exchange information about the wages and benefits of workers at poultry processing plants in order to drive down employee competition in the marketplace, the people said.
+In its lawsuit, the Justice Department alleges the companies have been engaged in a multiyear conspiracy to exchange information about the wages and benefits of workers at poultry processing plants to drive down employee competition in the marketplace, the people said.

-The government contends the data consulting firm helped to share the information about the workers' compensation with the companies and their executives, the people said.

 The defendants and unnamed co-conspirators in the lawsuit account for hiring about 90 per cent of all chicken processing jobs in the nation, one of the people said.